CodeKillaPr/CodeKillaPr/README.md

 - 🌱 I’m currently learning **Python and javascript**

-- 👯 I’m looking to collaborate on [MEDICOGO WEB](https://github.com/CodeKillaPr/medicogo_website)
+- 👯 I’m looking to collaborate on a WebSite

 <h3 align="left">Connect with me:</h3>
 <p align="left">